maehrlich1/microhabSel_LC-WGS/README.md

 * Indel realignment - Prob not necessary
 * Remove high depth
 * Post-filter mapping QC
-* Mapping Quality? -No, do it at ANGSD step and have it depend on the histogram.
+* Mapping Quality? -No, do it at ANGSD step and have it depend on the histogram (cutoff of 20 or 25 is good)